tock/book/src/development/component.md

    }
    ```

-   We need to define that statically allocated types we need, and what this
+   We need to define what statically allocated types we need, and what this
    method will produce:

    ```rust